canonical/sphinx-docs-starter-pack/docs/how-to/enable-google-analytics.rst

 Enable Google Analytics
 =======================

-To enable Google Analytics on a Read the Docs project, you must implement a mechanism for collecting consent from the reader.
-The Starter Pack contains the necessary files, but they aren't enabled by default.
+Many documentation sites collect page view and user behavior data with Google Analytics.
+Collecting this data requires the user's consent.

-Once you're through with the guide, analytics will be collected on all public builds of your documentation.
+Once you're through with the guide, analytics will be collected on all public versions of your documentation.